SavvyWombat/caxton/README.md

 ## Why is this package called Caxton?

 William Caxton is thought to be the person who introduced the printing press to England, and so ushered in a great advance in the production of books and dispersal of knowledge.

+## Acknowledgements

+This package uses Laravel's Blade template engine, without requiring the full Laravel framework.

+Matt Stauffer has a [GitHub repository](https://github.com/mattstauffer/Torch) which has various examples of how to use parts of the framework as standalone components.
+Specifically, the [view component](https://github.com/mattstauffer/Torch/tree/master/components/view) enables the use of Blade.